 When students are satisfactory in all assessments, they receive the result of “Competent”

-When they are not satisfactory in a certain assessment, they get “Not Yet Competent” A student whose result for an assessment item is “Not Yet Competent” will have a second chance to resubmit the assignment.
-If the result of the second submitted assignment is still not satisfactory, the student need to pay a penalty fifty dollars per assignment and may resubmit their assignment but that will be their last chance.
-If the student does not pass the subject, the student needs to enrol in the whole subject again.
-In that case the student must make a full payment for that subject again.
+When they are not satisfactory in an assessment aspect, they will receive “Not Yet Competent” A student whose result for an assessment item is “Not Yet Competent” will have a second chance to resubmit the assignment.
+If the result of the second submitted assignment is still not satisfactory, the student will be required to pay a penalty and may resubmit their assignment as their last chance.
+If the student does not pass the subject and wish to continue studies, they will be required to re-enrol into that subject an will be charged in full for those units.

 ACC follows principles of assessment and rules of evidence in assessment process in line with the standards of NVR RTO